 Silicosis is a serious disease of the lungs that is caused by the inhalation of silica dust, also known as respirable crystalline silica (RCS).
 It is a condition that is usually developed after exposure to the dust particles over a long period of time, often several years.
 If you have been diagnosed with silicosis or any other industry related disease, you may be entitled to make a silicosis compensation claim.
-Our solicitors would be pleased to assist you in assessing your eligibility to make a claim for compensation against your employer, whether past or present.
+A solicitor can assist you in assessing your eligibility to make a claim for compensation against your employer, whether past or present.

-Our experienced personal injury lawyers have years of experience in helping people claim compensation for a whole host of industrial illnesses and accidents, including claims for silicosis.
-We provide a No Win No Fee service, so there are no upfront costs, and if we cannot win your case you won’t pay a penny.
+Experienced personal injury lawyers have years of experience in helping people claim compensation for a whole host of industrial illnesses and accidents, including claims for silicosis.
+Most injury lawyers provide a No Win No Fee service, so there are no upfront costs, and if they cannot win your case you won’t pay a penny.

 What is silicosis?

 Silicosis is a preventable respiratory disease that affects the lungs.
 When silica dust is inhaled, small particles of the dust become embedded into the lungs, which cannot be cleared by coughing or through mucous.
 Silica dust is toxic, and it can cause an inflammatory reaction which can lead to the lung tissues becoming scarred and thickened.
 This condition is known as fibrosis, and when this happens, it becomes difficult for the lungs to take in oxygen properly.

 Extremely high levels of exposure to silica dust can cause the disease within the space of a year.
 But in most cases it takes between 10-15 years of exposure before the symptoms of silicosis will occur.
 The main symptoms that people with silicosis suffer from are shortness of breath, persistent coughing and a general feeling of tiredness and weakness.
 These conditions often get worse over time, and can make everyday tasks such as climbing stairs a struggle.